pabrams/ESDC-Development-Setup/README.md

 **Suggested Settings:**

-- Use 'Vim' as the default editor
+- Do not use 'Vim' as the default editor, unless you're already familiar with it

 **Configure Git**
 Open a command prompt and enter the following commands replacing `"Your name"` and `"email@domain.com"` (It's suggested that you use your departmental email)